 3. Keep on track

 If you want to get to the finer details of how your users are interacting, then Google Analytics’ flexible event tracking tool will do this by tracking the data you need.
-Downloads, mobile ad clicks, flash elements, and video plays can all be tracked independent of other web page activity.
+Downloads, mobile ad clicks, flash elements and video-plays can all be tracked independent of other web page activity.

 Got a mobile app?
 Then use event tracking to better understand how your users are sharing your content or how they use a search function.
 For a website, use event tracking to track file downloads, and sharing of content.

-4. Customise your questions
+4. Customize your questions